Weidmuller Terminal Blocks in Massachusetts

 • Compatible accessories when the terminal strip is repaired or replaced

-• Terminal block identification: Narrowing the replacement based on part numbers, photos, panel details, and the way the existing terminal strip is built.
+• Part identification: Narrowing the replacement based on part numbers, photos, panel details, and the way the existing terminal strip is built.

-• Accessory matching: Sourcing compatible jumpers, markers, end plates, partition plates, test points, and related panel components.
+• Accessory support: Helping source compatible jumpers, markers, end plates, partitions, test points, and related panel components.

 ELS also supports related industrial equipment, Weidmuller parts, and crane system services.

-For Weidmuller terminal blocks, compatible accessories, or help matching a replacement from an installed panel, call 866-756-1200 or contact our team.
-Engineered Lifting Systems can help source Massachusetts, Weidmuller Terminal Blocks and related components for your equipment.
+If you need Weidmuller terminal blocks, matching accessories, or help identifying the right replacement for an existing control panel, call 866-756-1200 or contact our team.
+Engineered Lifting Systems can help match Massachusetts, Weidmuller Terminal Blocks and related parts to your panel, equipment, and application.

 🏗️ Back to Top